-This is a college-level class, and we will be dealing with texts that may make you uncomfortable, upset, or offended because of the language, content, or views expressed.
-This will include films that carry an MPAA rating of "R." Some films will contain images and subject matter-including violence, language, and/or situations of a sexual nature-that many would deem inappropriate for children.
-Nevertheless, you are expected to engage with the texts in a professional manner and to be respectful in all discussions with your classmates and instructor.
-I look forward to open-minded discussions with you about the possibilities for artistic expression afforded by the inclusion of such themes and topics.
+This is a college-level class, and we will be dealing with texts that may make you uncomfortable, upset, or offended because of the language or content.
+For example, several literary works discussed in this class contain violence and/or depictions of racism.
+You are, however, expected to engage with the texts in a professional manner and to be respectful in discussions with your classmates and instructor.